kleister/kleister-js/docs/ModApi.md

 ## appendVersionToBuild

-> GeneralError appendVersionToBuild(modId, versionId, params)
+> GeneralError appendVersionToBuild(modId, versionId, versionBuild)

 Assign a build to a version